frpays/lc0-cloud-installer/README.md

 ### 6.2 Windows

-Use PuTTY, as explained here:
+Use PuTTY to create you script, as explained here:

 http://komodochess.com/remote-engine.htm

+### 7. Setup you remote engine into you favorite UCI client

+You will need to select the `remove_engine` script that you created.